 - The chart is presented from the perspective of December 2014 in inflation adjusted terms.
-Inflation for FY 2015-16 is projected at 2.3% (source: Chapman University economic forecast). - Expenditures exclude transfers-out to other funds, except for the new Lighting, Landscape and Park Maintenance Fund transfer, to enhance comparability between fiscal years. - Population data is reported by the California Department of Finance (DOF) as of January 1 of each year (FY 2014-15 uses the January 1, 2014 population figure).
-Population for 2015-16 is expected to be 249,595.
+Inflation for FY 2015-16 is projected at 2.3 percent (source: Chapman University economic forecast). - Expenditures exclude transfers-out to other funds, except for the new Lighting, Landscape and Park Maintenance Fund transfer, to enhance comparability between fiscal years. - Population data is reported by the California Department of Finance (DOF) as of January 1 of each year.
+The reported population for 2015-16 is 250,384.